 It is the objective of the entire environmental assessment process that both Indigenous and provincial decision-makers are able to freely make fully-informed decisions regarding whether or not a project should proceed.
 Participating Indigenous nations make decisions on consent based on their own laws and traditions; this is an expression of their right to Indigenous self-determination and self-government.
-Under the Act, a participating Indigenous nation may choose to provide a notification of consent or lack of consent and reasons.
+Under the Act, a participating Indigenous nation may choose to provide a notification of consent or lack of consent and their reasons.
 Provincial decision-makers are required by the Act to consider the notification of consent or lack of consent provided by participating Indigenous nations before making their decisions.
+If the participating Indigenous nations for the Cariboo Gold environmental assessment choose to provide a notification of consent or lack of consent, the notifications will be posted with the final referral materials on the EAO's Project Information Centre.